OWI and Car Accidents in Wisconsin

 Offering sound legal guidance for unfortunate circumstances

 The fact that your vehicle was involved in an accident does not necessarily increase the penalty upon conviction for operating under the influence.
-Striking a vehicle, whether occupied or unoccupied, may be considered as an aggravating factor determining placement within the range of penalties upon conviction but an accident will not result in an enhanced charge — unless the intoxicated operation of your vehicle results in injury or death.
+Striking a vehicle, whether occupied or unoccupied, may be considered an aggravating factor determining placement within the range of penalties upon conviction but an accident will not result in an enhanced charge — unless the intoxicated operation of your vehicle results in injury or death.

 What are the penalties for causing injury by intoxicated use of a motor vehicle?

 If the injury constitutes great bodily harm, there will be a conviction for a Class F felony under Sec.
-940.09(1) with a sentence up to 12.5 years in the Wisconsin state prison system, including up to seven and a half years initial confinement; two-year revocation of operating privileges, a fine up to $25,000 plus costs, and a one- to two-year ignition interlock device period.
+940.09(1) with a sentence of up to 12.5 years in the Wisconsin state prison system, including up to seven and a half years initial confinement; two-year revocation of operating privileges, a fine of up to $25,000 plus costs, and a one- to two-year ignition interlock device period.
 Eligibility for an occupational license is 120 days after conviction or one year if there are two or more OWI offenses with a five-year period.
 There is no credit for the administrative suspension.

 Sec.
-939.22(14) sets forth the definition of great bodily harm as “bodily injury which creates a substantial risk of death, or which causes serious permanent disfigurement, or which causes a permanent or protracted loss or impairment of the function of any bodily member or organ or other serious bodily injury.”
+939.22(14) sets forth the definition of great bodily harm as “bodily injury which creates a substantial risk of death, or which causes serious permanent disfigurement, or which causes a permanent or protracted loss or impairment of the function of any bodily member or organ or other serious bodily injuries.”

 Injury by intoxicated use with prior conviction

 If there is a prior OWI conviction under Sec.
 343.307(1), the OWI injury charge is a Class H felony (Sec.
 346.65(3p).

 What if the person I hit dies after the accident?